Bilka2/AbandonedRuins/docs/format.md

 ## Entity_options

 A table with the following optional key/value pairs:
-* force - string - Optional. - Name of the force the entity.
+* force - string - Optional. - Name of the force of the entity.
 Defaults to "neutral", use "enemy" for base defenses.
-* dir - string - Optional. - Direction the entity.
+* dir - string - Optional. - Direction of the entity.
 Defaults to "north".
 * items - [Items](#Items) - Optional. - Items inserted into the entity after spawning.
 Defaults to no items.
 * dmg - [Damage](#Damage) - Optional. - Damage the entity takes after spawning.
 Defaults to 0 physical damage from the neutral force.
 * recipe - string - Optional. - Name of the recipe of this assembling machine.
 Defaults to no recipe.